Quercus libani

-Quercus libani, the Lebanon oak, is a species of oak native to the eastern Mediterranean in western Asia, including in Lebanon, western Syria, northeastern Israel, eastern Turkey, and northern Iraq and Iran.
+Quercus libani, the Lebanon oak, is a species of oak native to the eastern Mediterranean in western Asia, including in western Syria, Lebanon, eastern Turkey, and northern Iraq and Iran.

 Description

 Quercus libani is a deciduous tree growing to 8 m.
-The deciduous leaf is slender, elongated and often asymmetrical, its base is round and its tip is slightly pointed.
-In the adult state the leaf's upper side is dark green and the under side is pale green.
+The deciduous leaf is slender, elongated and often asymmetrical, its base is round, and its tip is slightly pointed.
+In the adult state the leaf's upper side is dark green and the underside is pale green.

 The flowers are monoecious, meaning that flowers from both sexes can be found on the same tree.
 They are pollinated by wind.
 The tree produces acorns that grow to about 2 to 3.6 cm in diameter.
 Its length is half covered by the cupule.

 Habitat

 The Lebanon oak can grow in medium loamy to heavy clay soils, with no preference to soil acidity.
 The tree can grow in direct sunlight to semi-shade.
 It can endure strong winds, but not salty maritime exposures.